nortikin/sverchok/docs/nodes/curve/length_rebuild.rst

 Examples of usage
 -----------------

-Take an Archimedian spiral with a well-known parametrization; in the center, small changes of T give very small change of the position of the point on the curve, while farther from the center, the same changes of T give a lot bigger steps along the curve.
+Take an Archimedean spiral with a well-known parametrization; in the center, small changes of T give very small change of the position of the point on the curve, while farther from the center, the same changes of T give a lot bigger steps along the curve.
 This you can see at the left.
 At the right there is the